 Studies have shown that patients with high blood pressure have more severe symptoms than patients who don’t suffer from high blood pressure.

-Is coronavirus more dangerous if you smoke e-cigarettes or vape
+Is coronavirus more dangerous if you use e-cigarettes or vape

-While e-cigarettes may be safer then smoking, there are studies showing that e-cigarettes also damage the lungs, which may increase the risks associated with coronavirus. 💨
+While e-cigarettes may be safer then smoking, there are evidence showing that e-cigarettes also damage the lungs, which may increase the risks associated with coronavirus. 💨

 However, there are no studies specifically focusing on coronavirus and vaping.